• Skip to primary navigation

 • Meanwhile, preheat oven to 350 degrees Fahrenheit and line a baking sheet with parchment paper.
 Set aside.

 • Dust counter top and rolling pin with flour, then roll dough to ¼" thickness.
-Cut off rounded edges, leaving you with a large square or rectangle.
+Cut off rounded edges to create a square or rectangle.
 Slice dough into long rectangles, about 1 inch by 4 inches.
 Place on baking sheet.

-• Bake for 13-15 minutes, or until cookies begin to lightly brown around edges.
+• Bake for about 13-15 minutes, or until cookies begin to lightly brown around edges.
 Remove from oven and allow to cool for 5 minutes before removing from the baking sheet.
-Shortbread cookies are very delicate straight from the oven, and need time to cool and firm up.
+Shortbread cookies are very delicate straight from the oven and need time to cool and firm up.

 Equipment Recommendations